Table of Contents

 For the kubelet, TLS 1.3 cipher suites cannot be declared via configuration in Kubernetes versions before 1.19 and OpenShift 4.6.
 Despite this, TLS 1.3 cipher suites are enabled for the kubelet in addition to any TLS 1.2 cipher suites declared in configuration.

-By default, OpenShift 4.6 uses a hardened set of TLS 1.2 cipher suites (TLS 1.3 is not yet supported as the HAProxy router depends on OpenSSL from RHEL7):
+Before OpenShift 4.6, the router uses a hardened set of TLS 1.2 cipher suites (TLS 1.3 was not supported as the HAProxy router depended on OpenSSL from RHEL7):

 ECDHE-RSA-AES128-GCM-SHA256 ECDHE-RSA-AES256-GCM-SHA384 DHE-RSA-AES128-GCM-SHA256 DHE-RSA-AES256-GCM-SHA384

 However further customization is available via the below method (we’ve removed two cipher suites only for illustrative purposes):

 $ oc edit ingresscontroller default -n openshift-ingress-operator spec: tlsSecurityProfile: type: Custom custom: ciphers: - ECDHE-ECDSA-AES128-GCM-SHA256 - ECDHE-RSA-AES128-GCM-SHA256 minTLSVersion: VersionTLS12